-"Meeting" means a gathering of at least a quorum of school board members-or quorum of a committee or subcommittee of school board members, at which members discuss, decide, or receive information as a group on issues relating to the official business of the school board.
+"Meeting" means a gathering of at least a quorum or more of school board members of the school board, or quorum of a committee or subcommittee of school board members, at which members discuss, decide, or receive information as a group on issues relating to the official business of the school board.
 The term does not include a chance or social gathering or the use of social media by members of a public body so long as the social media use is limited to exchanges with all members of the general public.
 For purposes of the Open Meeting Law, social media does not include e-mail.